saha-rajdeep/Alexa-News-Sentiment-Analyzer/readme.md

 **4. If you DON'T have an IOT button:**
 Not to worry, we can simulate iot button.
-Create IOTLambda.py and then
+Create IOTLambda.py and then do the following:

 A. Configure a test event named "singleclick" with below json: